 The Rolwaling trek starts from Dolakha, near Charikot, an eight-hour drive from Kathmandu.
 Rolwaling Trek is one of the stunning trekking available in Nepal.
 We trek following the Rolwaling River; the area will be rich in flora and fauna aspect because of fewer intruders.
 The dark narrow valley of Rolwaling opens wide near villages of Bedding (3,510m) and Na (4,120m).
 Beyond Bedding, we climb to the last settlement in the valley: the summer pasture village, Kharka of Na.

 From here, we will spend two days exploring the Yalung La region with its spectacular glacier fields and the Tsho-Rolpa glacier lake.
 Rolwaling Trek will show you the hidden Himalayas that are not explored by many trekkers’ yet.
-A beautiful but strenuous camping-style expedition can be made through the Rolwaling Himal to cross the Teshi Lapcha La (5755m) and into the Solukhumbu.
+A beautiful but strenuous camping-style expedition can do through the Rolwaling Himal.
+To cross the Teshi Lapcha La (5755m) and into the Solukhumbu.
 Great views of Mt.
 Melungtse (7181m) Mt.
 Dorje Lakpa and Mt.
 Tashi Lapcha are visible.
 It will be an unforgettable experience in the Himalayas.

-The main Highlights included in this trek are magnificent forests and of course, the giant snow peak, Gaurishankar (7134m).
+The main Highlights of rolwaling trek are magnificent forests and of course, the giant snow peak, Gaurishankar (7134m).
 The TshoRolpa is an excellent ice lake held back by terminal moraine on the way during Rolwaling trekking.
 The unmarked route goes along the Trakarding Glacier and then climbs steeply up onto the Drolambau Glacier.
 This place offers an excellent view of the high mountain ranges like Mt.
 Makalu, Mt.
 Gauri Shankar and Mt.
 Everest range, Rolwaling Valley, and Rolwaling Himal, views of Pachermo and Ramdung peak.

 The trail joins the Khumbu valley route so you can carry on to the Everest Base camp or back to Lukla and fly to Kathmandu.
 Rolwaling trek provides you an opportunity to Explore Diverse Vegetation, climate, topography, and other many beautiful places.
 The region is very close to the Tibetan border.
 Here you can see people highly influenced by Tibetan culture and have adopted Unique Culture and Tradition.
-People in the villages are very warm-hearted and very kind as well.
+People in the villages are very warm-heart and very kind as well.

 Duration: 19 Days from Arrival to Departure